Psyden57/BB-PlayBook-gcc-9.3.0/README.md

 **Step A: Transfer the runtime libraries**
 Extract `playbook-gcc-9.3.0-target-libs.tar.gz` and transfer the `.so` files to your PlayBook.
 I recommend keeping them in an isolated folder like `/accounts/devuser/lib` or bundled inside your app's directory.
+(Assuming you have either blackberry-connect or an SSH session already running)
 ```bash
 scp -o StrictHostKeyChecking=no -o HostKeyAlgorithms=+ssh-rsa -o PubkeyAcceptedKeyTypes=+ssh-rsa -o MACs=+hmac-sha1 -i rsa libstdc++.so.6 libgcc_s.so.1 devuser@<playbook-ip>:/accounts/devuser/lib/
 ```